Great Cobar mine: Growth

 As the Great Cobar mine followed the copper lodes deeper, it produced more sulphide ore.
-Dunstan introduced open-air ore roasting, in 1883.
-The sulphide ore was roasted in open heaps, placed atop a layer of wood that was then fired.
-The roasting process drove off the sulphur as noxious sulphur dioxide fumes, leaving behind oxides of copper.
+Dunstan introduced open-air ore roasting in 1883.
+The sulphide ore was roasted in open heaps, placed atop a layer of wood, which was then fired.
+The roasting process drove off the sulphur as noxious sulphur dioxide fumes, leaving behind copper oxides.
 The roasting heaps were situated south-east of Cobar township, so that the fumes would generally be blown away from the town.

-A metallurgical engineer, Claude Vautin, demonstrated a water jacket furnace and converter to the company, in 1884.
-Sulphide ores did not need prior roasting, when smelted in such a furnace.
+A metallurgical engineer, Claude Vautin, demonstrated a water-jacket furnace and a converter to the company in 1884.
+Sulphide ores did not need prior roasting when smelted in such a furnace.
 However, such furnaces needed coke.
-With the closest railway being at Nyngan, the road freight cost of moving coke from there to Cobar, made water jacket furnaces uneconomic.
+With the nearest railway at Nyngan, the road freight cost of moving coke from there to Cobar made water-jacket furnaces uneconomic.

 The wild copper price fluctuations of 1887 to 1889.

 In 1885, James Dunstan was replaced as manager by R.N.
 Williams.
-Copper prices were falling and costs needed to be reined in to keep the operation profitable.
-Further, years of firewood harvesting was beginning to denude the plains in a wide area surrounding Cobar.
-It became clear that Cobar would become non-competitive, if it did not have a railway connection, allowing coke to be brought in economically.
+Copper prices were falling, and costs needed to be reined in to keep the operation profitable.
+Further, years of firewood harvesting were beginning to denude the plains in a wide area surrounding Cobar.
+It became clear that Cobar would become non-competitive without a railway connection, which would allow coke to be brought in economically.
 The Nyngan to Cobar Railway Bill was passed in 1886, but the railway was still some years away.
-Another railway act was passed, in 1890, actually authorising work on the railway to commence.
+Another railway act was passed in 1890, actually authorising work on the railway to commence.

 The temporary increase in copper prices in 1888—Pierre-Eugène Secrétan, manager of Société des Métaux attempted to manipulate the international copper market in that year—was not sufficient to keep the mine working.
 The copper price collapsed in 1889.
 The mine was idle from August 1889.